huangda185/Comparing-Classifiers/README.md

 ### The Logiistic Regression Model is close in both time and accuracy, which may show to be better as we do more hypertuning of the classifers.

 ## Recommendation:
-### By looking at the fields that have the strongest correlation and affects the target subscribe field, we should ducing on the terms of the bank terms itself such as rate, months, and durations.
+### By looking at the fields that have the strongest correlation and affects the target subscribe field, we should focuing on the terms of the bank terms itself such as rate, months, and durations and less on the status of the indiviual contacts.